ethanuppal/bril-vscode/README.md

 # Bril extension for VSCode

-## Setup
+## IMPORTANT Setup

-**Important**: Install the Bril LSP before using this extension:
+Install the Bril LSP before using this extension.
+First, [install a Rust toolchain](https://rustup.rs) and then run:

 ```
 cargo install --locked --git https://gitlab.com/ethanuppal/cs6120 bril-lsp
 ```

-Once you've installed it, disable and reenable this extension.
+Once you've installed it, disable and reenable this extension if you already installed the extension.

 ## LSP Crashes